AryanMoradi/Economic-Analysis-with-Pandas/README.md

 ## Usage
 To run the analysis, you'll need an API key from FRED.
 Set up the API key in your environment and execute the Jupyter Notebook cell by cell.

-## Contributing
-Contributions are welcome.
-Please open an issue first to discuss what you would like to change or add.